LG Chem: Energy solutions

 LG Chem completed development and began mass production of Korea's first lithium-ion batteries back in 1999.
 At the end of 2011, LG Chem was the world's third-largest maker with an annual production capacity of 1 billion cells.
 It is also a supplier of automotive battery for electric vehicles, such as the Ford Focus, Chevrolet Volt and Renault ZOE.

 LG Chem Michigan is a wholly owned subsidiary of LG Chem based in Holland, Michigan which operates a plant to manufacture advanced battery cells for electric vehicles.
 The US$303 million Holland plant received 50% of its funding from U.S. Department of Energy matching stimulus funds, and started manufacturing battery systems in 2013.
 The plant can produce enough cells per year to build between 50,000 and 200,000 battery packs for electric cars and hybrids such as the Chevrolet Volt by General Motors, the Ford Focus Electric, and upcoming plug-in electric vehicles from other carmakers.
 Its research and development arm, called LG Chem Power, is based in nearby Troy, Michigan.
 LG Chem Power and LG Chem Michigan were originally one company called Compact Power, Inc.

 Both the Chevrolet Volt and the Ford Focus Electric initially used cells manufactured in Korea by parent LG Chem and then later switched to cells produced in LG Chem Michigan's Holland plant once it opened.

 In September 2020, LG Chem unveiled its plan to publicly list its energy division under the name of LG Energy Solution by December.

+LG Chem said on September 22, 2024 that it plans to supply cathode materials to Prime Planet Energy & Solutions Inc. (PPES), a Japanese battery joint venture established between Toyota Motor Corp. and Panasonic Corp.

+October 27, 2024 LG Chem said Sunday it has opened its third overseas research and development center in Germany to develop environment-friendly, next-generation technologies.